 We’ve all rolled our eyes and shook our heads in disapproval when looking at lousy property photos before.
 You can have a beautiful house that looks lovely in real life and think that that’s enough for a successful photo shoot, but it’s a bit more complicated than that, and many factors come into play.

-We’ve reached out to three experienced interior photographers based in New York City to ask them for tips and tricks to prepare a home for a photo shoot.
+We’ve reached out to some of the best NYC real estate photographers to ask them for tips and tricks to prepare a home for a photoshoot.
 They gave us some handy insights that we thought all home sellers out there should know.
 Here’s our list of 5 essential things to keep in mind when prepping your home for a shoot.
 Check them out below:

 It’s important not to rush through this stage and to take as much time as you need to prepare your home for the upcoming photoshoot.
 You want everything to be as close to perfect as possible and to make your home stand out in the photos.

 Leon Cato, an experienced real estate photographer based in NYC, suggests checking out websites like Zillow, Trulia, New York Times Real Estate, Houzz or Interior Design Magazine to find tips and tricks for prepping your home before a shoot.

 He also suggests taking at least two full days to prep a one-bedroom apartment, and add about ½ a day per room to make sure you have enough time.
 “If you are shooting a three-bedroom home with a dining room, your best bet would be to schedule a full four days of preparation,” says Cato.
 “This is all, of course, in addition to any major work like painting or moving in furniture.
 Underestimate at your own peril!”

 Travis Mark, an interior design photographer with lots of experience in shooting properties in NYC, suggests having your windows washed a few days before the shoot, and make sure to have the screens cleaned, as well.
 According to Mark, “this helps allow more light in and makes the space look crisp.”